 Open cell foam is so compressible because all the little air chambers inside the foam are interconnected, unlike the closed cell foam we use for traditional roll mats.
 Although air can pass in and out of the foam, it's very hard for air to circulate inside the mat when you're sleeping on it.
 Still air is highly insulating and it means you don't lose heat via convection like you can with inflatable sleeping mats.

-The valve on a mat seals the air inside making it hard enough to sleep on without touching the ground beneath.
+The valve seals the air inside making it firm enough to sleep on without touching the ground beneath.
 Our Double Dozer has two valves to help it inflate and deflate quicker.
 The shapes of our valves makes it easy to continue blowing into the valve as you twist it to seal, ensuring that you can achieve the desired level firmness.

 All our sleeping mats come with a storage sack as standard.
 The bag is tapered making it easy to slide the rolled mat inside and we include elastic compression straps so it doesn't unroll on you before you can get it in!.
 All Alpkit sleeping mats come with a puncture repair kit should the worst happen while you're away... accidents happen!
 And pointy rocks do stick into backs...